Awethon/awethon.github.io/content/posts/scala-wrappers.md

       override def concurrent: Concurrent[F] = async
       override def timer: Timer[F] = _timer
       override def gauge: Gauge = methodCallGauge
     }
 {{< / highlight >}}
 \
-In order to reduce the amount of boilerplate and make sure dependency names are the same for the same dependencies, type class provider traits have to be implemented.
+In order to reduce the amount of boilerplate and make sure dependencies names are the same for the same dependencies, type class provider traits have to be implemented.

 {{< highlight scala >}}
 trait MonadThrowProvider[F[_]] extends ApplicativeThrowProvider[F] {